What are the best European cities to visit?

 And I agree, these are some of the best European cities to visit.
 But what about the lesser-visited capital cities?
 What have they got to offer the weary traveler?

 I want to highlight four European capitals to visit besides the obvious ones.
 Not only are they beautiful cities, but it’s also a great way to avoid the crowds, travel more economically and come home with different stories.

 1. Budapest, Hungary

-Budapest is a city full of history and with interesting architecture.
-If you’re looking for the top attractions in Budapest, Hungary, you don’t have to look much further than where you’re walking: everything around you is like it has been taken straight out of a picture book.
+It is a city full of history and interesting architecture.
+If you’re looking for the top attractions in Budapest you don’t have to look much further than where you’re walking: everything around you is like it has been taken straight out of a picture book.

-With a unique, youthful atmosphere, a world-class classical music scene, great night life and, last but not least, an rich offering of natural thermal baths, Budapest is one of Europe’s most delightful and enjoyable cities.
+With a unique, youthful atmosphere, a world-class classical music scene, great nightlife and, last but not least, a rich offering of natural thermal baths, Budapest is one of Europe’s most delightful and enjoyable cities.

 In 1987 Budapest has been added to the UNESCO World Heritage List.